MicrosoftDocs/cpp-docs.it-it/docs/data/oledb/cdynamicaccessor-class.md

 ### <a name="return-value"></a>Valore restituito

-Il numero di colonne recuperate.
+Numero di colonne recuperate.

-## <a name="getcolumnflags"></a> CDynamicAccessor::GetColumnFlags
+## <a name="getcolumnflags"></a>CDynamicAccessor:: GetColumnFlags

-Recupera le caratteristiche di colonna.
+Recupera le caratteristiche della colonna.

 ### <a name="syntax"></a>Sintassi